NoelStephensUnity/Netcode-For-GameObjects-BootStrap-Pattern/README.md

-# A Netcode For GameObjects BootStrap Usage Pattern (Bootstrap Pattern)
+# Netcode BootStrap Usage Pattern
 This provides you with an "out of the box" project template to get started with [Netcode for GameObjects v1.0](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects).
 ## About The Bootstrap Usage Pattern
 With unity there are two different scene loading "modes":